cncf/wg-serverless/workflow/spec/spec.md

 For each of the completed order the state will then execute the defined set of states in parallel.

-For this example, the data inputs of staring states for the two itererations would be:
+For this example, the data inputs of staring states for the two iterations would be:

 ```json
 {